vinisantoro/oci-audio-requests/README.md

 ### Error: "Email not authorized"

-- Verify the email is in the list in `/api/validate-email.js` and `/api/get-upload-url.js`
+- Verify the email is in the `ALLOWED_EMAILS` environment variable
-- Ensure the email is lowercase in the list
+- Ensure the email is in the JSON array format: `["email1@example.com","email2@example.com"]`
-- Remember to update the list in BOTH files
+- Check that the environment variable is properly configured in your hosting platform
+- Ensure the variable is available in the correct environment (Production, Preview, Development)

 ### Error: "Server configuration incomplete"

-- Verify the `OCI_UPLOAD_URL` environment variable is configured
+- Verify both `OCI_UPLOAD_URL` and `ALLOWED_EMAILS` environment variables are configured
-- Ensure the variable is available in all environments
+- Ensure both variables are available in all environments (Production, Preview, Development)
+- Check that `ALLOWED_EMAILS` is a valid JSON array string

 ### Error: "Upload failed"